g0v-data/g0v-hackmd-archive/notes/NlzvLbx3Rb-1Gvi7AIOPlQ.md

 **Limitations:**

-* The constraints of HTTP/3 originate from its reliance on UDP, which is subject to limitations or blockage by some networks, which could hinder its uptake and accessibility.
+* The constraints of HTTP/3 originate from its reliance on [User Datagram Protocol](https://www.fortinet.com/resources/cyberglossary/user-datagram-protocol-udp#:~:text=User%20Datagram%20Protocol%20(UDP)%20is,destination%20before%20transferring%20the%20data.), UDP, which is subject to limitations or blockage by some networks, which could hinder its uptake and accessibility.

 ## Side-by-side comparison of the Protocols
 Here's a side-by-side comparison of HTTP/1.1, HTTP/2, and HTTP/3 based on their features, strengths, and limitations: